 We have certainly experienced Buoyancy knowingly or unknowingly.
 In this topic we will discuss it with examples and get its definition and related equations.
 We also discuss the contribution of Archimedes in this regard.
 When we try to place a mug in a bucket of water we feel one opposing force coming upwards from water as we push the mug inside the water.
 Similarly when we place a rubber ball in a bucket of water we find the ball to float.
 We also see that a large part of the ball is above the surface of the water, and the rest of the ball is inside the water.

-Now if we push the ball downwards, a larger part of the ball goes inside the water.
+Now if we push that rubber ball downwards, a larger part of the ball goes inside the water.
 But as we remove the force we are exerting, the ball comes upwards and float again.
 That means to keep the ball inside the water at rest, we have to maintain a downwards force on it continuously.
-To take the ball deeper, we have to exert more force until a large enough force downward force on the ball gets it completely immersed.
+To take the ball deeper, we have to exert more force until a large enough force downward on the ball gets it completely immersed.
 We will now discuss in details about buoyancy.

 Buoyancy and Buoyant Force